one-commercial-partner/OCPScale/docs/Azure/StudyGroups/AZ-220/06ImplementSecurity.md

       * Certificate management can be costly and adds to total solution cost.
       * Certificate life-cycle management can be difficult if logistics are not well thought out.

   * ***Trusted Platform Module (TPM)*** - A standard for securely generating and storing cryptographic keys, also known as ISO/IEC 11889.
 TPM also refers to a virtual or physical I/O device that interacts with modules that implement the standard.
 A TPM device can exist as discrete hardware, integrated hardware, a firmware-based module, or a software-based module.
-    <br />There are two key differences between TPMs and symmetric keys:
+There are two key differences between TPMs and symmetric keys:
       * TPM chips can also store X.509 certificates.
       * TPM attestation in DPS uses the TPM endorsement key (EK), a form of asymmetric authentication.
 With asymmetric authentication, a public key is used for encryption, and a separate private key is used for decryption.
 In contrast, symmetric keys use symmetric authentication, where the private key is used for both encryption and decryption.